bsherin/tacticdocs/docs/_build/_sources/Working-With-Tags.rst.txt

     a new account is created.

 hidden
-    Resources that have this tag, either as a standalone, or as the top level of any nested tags (for example, hidden/stop_list) will not appear in the resource list when :guilabel:`all` is selected at the top of the tag list.
-You can see these resource by clicking on :guilabel:`hidden` in the tag list.
+    Resources that have this tag will not be visible unless the :guilabel:`show hidden` switch is on.

 all
     Clicking on this special tag at the top of the tag list shows all of your resources (that aren't hidden).